zwang695/alexa-skills-list/skills/B01CKGPA06/README.md

 * *Alexa, ask Muzzley to change the Bedroom light blue.*

 Muzzley is an app that helps you create and enjoy your smart home.
 Connect your smart devices in the Muzzley app, and use Alexa to control them with your voice.
-Just make sure you say: “Alexa, ask Muzzley to” followed by the request.
+Just make sure you say: ?Alexa, ask Muzzley to? followed by the request.

 To get started, download Muzzley on your iOS or Android smartphone/tablet and create a Muzzley account.
 Then, add all your devices to it.
 Say "Alexa, start Muzzley", and you're ready to go.